DolfeLive/MultiplayerUtil/README.md

 * Automatic serialization and deserialization of data.
 * Custom type synchronization and event based observation.
 * Optional support for using steam 480 (for testing), or mods.
-* Built-in logging and debugging hooks.
+* All LobbyManager methods are documented
 ---

 ## TODO